PTT (Paint the Town): Critical reception

 "PTT (Paint the Town)" received mixed reviews from music critics.
 NME's Ruby C called the song underwhelming saying that it pales in comparison to the group's previous singles but welcomed the South Asian influence on the song.
 She remarked how the song is not the group's "most intense and explosive" as stated by their label, calling it notably tamer than their 2020 single "So What".
 IZM's Kim Seong-yeop said that the song's genre characteristics blurs the group personality but called it an overall enjoyable listen.
 He compared the song to the works of (G)I-dle, Everglow, and Blackpink and remarked how the sound of the song is very different from the sound the group started with saying that the members are trying to find a group color through various attempts rather than a process of ambiguity of identity.

 NME ranked the song number 23 in a list of best songs by the groups.
 The reviewer commented how "som much is happening in the best way possible".
 They called the song a unique South Asian spin unlike anything else in the K-pop industry.

 Commercial performance

 The song debuted at number nine on the US World Digital Song Sales chart becoming the group's sixth top ten hit and their first entry on the chart in over a year since "So What", before ascended to number six in April 2022.
 The song debuted at number 134 on the Gaon Digital Chart becoming their first ever entry on the main South Korean singles chart.
-The song also appeared on the component Downloads Chart at number 19 becoming the group's highest-charting song.

 After the group's performance of the song on Queendom 2 the song re-entered the US World Digital Song Sales chart at a new peak of number six.